farm-fe/rfcs/rfcs/002-runtime-module-management/rfc.md

 #### Module system architecture

-Module system consists of three parts:
+The module system consists of three parts:

 - **module initialization functions map**: an object containing initialization functions of all modules
 - **cached modules map**: an object containing all cached modules
-- **loaded resources map**: an object containing all resources' id which have been loaded (only for legacy browsers)
+- **loaded resources map**: an object containing all resources' ids that have been loaded (only for legacy browsers)

 ```ts
 // pseudo code